 In this chapter, we will be using ELF object files as the experiment subject in most of the examples.
 ELF files are good for this purpose, because they are eminently binary, highly structured, and still strings play a role in them, encoding names of entities like sections and symbols.
 You don't need to have a perfect knowledge of the ELF format in order to follow the examples, but being familiarized with the concept of object file formats should surely help.

+You will need to install the ELF pickle.
+You can get it at https://jemarch.net/poke-elf.
 Obtaining a simple ELF object file is easy, if you have a C compiler installed: